Fietsband/Koo-Koo-Island/README.md

 #### Secret base Part IV

 #### Done
+- ~~updating dollar.js with helper to test whether the current user's browser complies with modern Javascript standards and features that are used for this game.~~
 - ~~Level module's scoping upon currentGame.levels.\<x\>~~
 - ~~Grabbing spear of wall progress item~~
 - ~~Initiate in fights with different enemies than tiny fish~~